wpmetabox/docs/_docs/edit-meta-boxes.md

 ![edit remove meta boxes](https://i.imgur.com/CxkIV6L.png)

-[box]**Note:** It's always a good practice to set **meta box ID** (even when it's optional).
-In the code above we check meta boxes by ID to get the ones we want to edit or remove.
-It's fine to check by meta box title, but it will be harder if the website uses another language and the meta box title is translated.[/box]
+{% include alert.html content="It's recommended to set **meta box ID**.
+It's fine to check by meta box title, but it will be harder if the website uses another language and the meta box title is translated." %}